liuhengguang/Matlab/README.md

 ## File
 - *functions*: contains all functions which is use in the the main code
-- *signals*: contains the signal which are studied
 - *test*: contains the different test files

 ## Matlab Code